sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

 A container consists of everything an application needs to run: the application itself and its dependencies (e.g. libraries, utilities, configuration files), all bundled into one package.

 不包含：虚拟的硬件和主机操作系统

+## Elastic Container Service (ECS)

+运行和管理Docker容器

+ECS is an orchestration service（业务流程服务） used for automating deployment, scaling, and managing of your containerized applications.
+ECS works well with Docker containers by:

+- launching and stopping Docker containers

+- scaling your applications

+- querying the state of your applications

+- convenience serive

+- ECS is under the Compute section on the AWS Management Console.
+- You can schedule long-running applications, services, and batch processeses using ECS.
+- Docker is the only container platform supported by Amazon ECS.